getCUJO/QoOID/draft-ietf-ippm-qoo.md

 This is named Network Requirements for Perfection (NRP).
 As an example: At 4 Mbps, 99% of packets need to arrive within 100ms, 99.9% within 200ms (implying that 0.1% packet loss is acceptable) for the outcome to be perfect.
-Network Requirement Point of Unusableness (NRPoU): If 99% of the packets have not arrived after 200ms, or 99.9% within 300ms, the outcome will be unusable.
+Network Requirements Point of Unusability (NRPoU): If 99% of the packets have not arrived after 200ms, or 99.9% within 300ms, the outcome will be unusable.

 Where the NRPoU percentiles and NRP are a required pair then neither should